-Requirements for a Minor: Five courses in physics, one of which must include PHY 210 with appropriate prerequisites.
+Requirements for a Minor: Five courses in physics that must include PHY 111, 112, 209, and PHY 210 with appropriate prerequisites.
 Any exceptions must receive prior approval from the department chair.
 PHY 101, 104, and 105 do not count toward the minor unless supplemented by additional work that must receive prior approval by the course instructor and the physics department chair.
 Mathematics prerequisites (or co-requisites) are MAT 111 (or 110) and 112.